solana-labs/solana-payments-app/README.md

 ## How to Contribute

-We need to flesh out more compartmentalized issues for developers to eaisily step in and contribute code.
-For now, please create issue about further documentation you would like to see.
-Please make sure you set up our prettier and es-list packages and these don't conflict with your local set up.
+We need to flesh out more compartmentalized issues for developers to easily step in and contribute code.
+For now, please create an issue about further documentation you would like to see.
+Please make sure you set up our prettier and es-list packages and these don't conflict with your local setup.
 We use the [es-lint](https://github.com/solana-labs/eslint-config-solana) and [prettier](https://github.com/solana-labs/prettier-config-solana) packages from Solana Labs.
 Both should be installed with the rest of the dependencies.